Make the Most of Your Visit

 Lismore Heritage Centre

-At the heart of Lismore town, situated within the old Courthouse building, visitors will always find fascinating things to do at Lismore Heritage Centre.
-Since 1992, Lismore Heritage Centre has been sharing Lismore’s formidable history and heritage in increasingly ingenious ways.
-Highlights include a virtual reality tour that zooms over the Blackwater River and straight into the rooms of the ancient Castle, a tricky escape room, walking tours led by experts and much more.
+At the heart of Lismore town, housed in the historic Courthouse building, Lismore Heritage Centre offers a lively and engaging introduction to the town’s formidable past.
+Since 1992, the Centre has brought Lismore’s history to life in increasingly imaginative ways.
+Highlights include a virtual reality experience that soars over the River Blackwater and into the rooms of the ancient castle, a Father Ted-inspired escape room, expert-led walking tours, and a variety of interactive exhibitions and events.

-Through a suite of experiences that include virtual reality tours of the Castle, bus tours, guided walking tours, and many more things to do, Lismore Heritage Centre offers visitors all the ingredients for a fascinating and fun-filled day out.
+With virtual reality castle tours, guided walks, bus excursions, and a variety of engaging activities, Lismore Heritage Centre has all the ingredients for a fascinating and fun-filled day out.

 https://www.discoverlismore.com/